 HSE Disability Services has introduced a system called the Disability Support Application Management Tool (DSMAT), which provides a list and detailed profiles of people (Adults & Children) who need additional funded supports in each CHO.

-DSMAT captures detailed information on home and family circumstances and a detailed presentation profile of the individuals.
-This enables Community Healthcare Organisation (CHO) areas to record and manage requests for support and to ensure that the application process is equitable and transparent.
+DSMAT captures information on home and family circumstances and a presentation profile of the individuals.
+This enables Community Healthcare Organisation (CHO) areas to record and manage requests for support and to match emerging capacity with need.